Mantano/iridium/README.md

-Iridium is a multiplatform e-reader Software Development Kit.
+Iridium is an open-source multiplatform e-reader Software Development Kit developed by [Mantano](https://www.mantano.com).
 It leverages Flutter's multiplatform capabilities and minimizes the platform-specific code as much as possible.
 Hence, it does provide a really unified codebase.

 ## Supported platforms